furier/websync/README.md

 - **File Browser**, which can browse both localhost and remote targets.
 - **Path autocompletion** for both localhost and remote targets when just typing the paths manually in the path list for each task.
-- **ssh-copy-id** to remote targets through the web interface on the hosts tab.
 - **Progressbars** to view total task progress, individual task progress and for each file!

 ## Collaborate